Stepping Lightly In The Sage — More Bovine Curtain Propaganda

 Cattle trample wetlands and riparian areas.
 They don’t step lightly.
 Photo George Wuerthner

 Remember to follow the money—it determines what questions are asked and what results are reported.
 Range departments, as well as related disciplines like wildlife biology departments, depend on funding from state legislatures and other sources that want to promote the ranching industry.
 The Idaho legislature is largely ranchers.
-This funding source often limits the kinds of questions that are asked, often narrowly defined, so that the “big picture” perspective is lost.
+This funding source often limits the kinds of questions that are asked, often narrowly defined questions, so that the “big picture” perspective is lost.

 I don’t want to imply that either of these scientists purposely fudged the results, but there are reasons to be wary of their conclusions.
 Remember that none of this research was published in peer-reviewed journals.